mwdeshaw/Notable/README.md

 ![splash page](https://github.com/mwdeshaw/Notable/blob/master/read_me_images/notable-splash.png)

 Notable.
-It is a word that connotates something worthy of attention or remarkable.
+It is a word that connotes something worthy of attention or remarkable.
 It is also a word that captures the essence of Notable, a full-stack web application, inspired by Evernote, and built with React/Redux, Ruby on Rails, and PostgreSQL.
 Notable enables users to readily create notebooks and populate them with copious notes, from grocery and to-do lists to workout plans and class lecture notes.
 With features including autosaving, rich-text editing, and the ability to search notebooks by title, you never miss a point with Notable!

 ## Features
 Notable has many features, all of which contribute to a great user experience: